mufan-li/mufan-li.github.io/_pages/about.md

 I am broadly interested in studying theoretical properties of random algorithms in statistical learning.
-Most recently, I have been thinking a lot about **scaling limits** of large neural networks and its training dynamics.
+Most recently, I have been thinking a lot about **scaling limits** of large neural networks and their training dynamics.

 You can find a list of my research work [here](https://mufan-li.github.io/research/).